 Home Improvements vs. Repairs: Know the Difference

 Before you start any work on your home or rental property, be sure you’re clear on the difference between a home improvement and a home repair.
 This distinction will be critical come tax time.
-Here’s some short definitions to help make the distinction.
+The last thing you want is to end up in hot water with the IRS because you tried to pass off a repair as an improvement on your tax return.

-- Repairs: The IRS defines a repair as “any modification that restores a home to its original state and/or value.”
+The IRS defines a repair as “any modification that restores a home to its original state and/or value.”
 For example, repairing and/or replacing window screens don’t necessarily add value to the house.
 Instead, you are merely restoring the original condition of the property.
+More mundane fixes, like repairing a leaky faucet or replacing a few broken roof shingles, are also merely repairs.

 When to Claim Home Improvement Deductions on Your Taxes